maximebj/agb.plugin/readme.txt

 = What is Advanced Gutenberg Blocks? =

-For now it's a proof of concept of a Blocks repository in WordPress and a showcase of some awesome dynamic blocks
+AGB brings new blocks for the new WordPress editor and a settings page to configure them.

 == Screenshots ==